rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/form-props.md

 ## extraErrors

 This prop allows passing in custom errors that are augmented with the existing JSON Schema errors on the form; it can be used to implement asynchronous validation.
+By default, these are non-blocking errors, meaning that you can still submit the form when these are the only errors displayed to the user.
 See [Validation](../usage/validation.md) for more information.

+## extraErrorsBlockSubmit

+If set to true, causes the `extraErrors` to become blocking when the form is submitted.

 ## fields